 What is Hostgator best for?

-We recommend Hostgator for small- and medium-scale businesses with the potential to grow over time, though it also works for those just starting on their site creation journey.
+I recommend Hostgator for small- and medium-scale businesses with the potential to grow over time, though it also works for those just starting on their site creation journey.

 What is Siteground best for?

 SiteGround is an excellent option for those looking for high-performance hosting with exceptional customer service.
 It's particularly well-suited for WordPress users due to its optimized features and ease of setup.

 Siteground is recommended for those who want to build everything from basic websites to scalable ecommerce hubs.

 So, Siteground or Hostgator?
 Siteground may have come away the winner in our comparison between it and Hostgator, but we recommend that you trial a viable hosting service that is in sync with your specific needs.

 Do either of these platforms offer a staging feature?

 Both Hostgator Siteground do.
 Hostgator or Siteground use the WordPress staging feature, but both also offer options for staging sites created with other HTML- or CMS-driven building platforms.

 I don’t want to use WordPress; do Hostgator Siteground have their own site builders?